cypress-io/cypress-documentation/source/guides/references/trade-offs.md

 - {% issue 685 "Iframe support is somewhat limited, but does work." %}
 - {% issue 310 "There is no cross browser support other than Chrome and Electron." %}
 - {% issue 95#issuecomment-281273126 "You cannot use `cy.route()` on `window.fetch` but there is a workaround." %}, also a {% url "recipe here." https://github.com/cypress-io/cypress-example-recipes/blob/master/examples/stubbing-spying__window-fetch/cypress/integration/spy-stub-clock-spec.js %}
-- {% issue 350 "During `cypress run`, on very long and memory intense applications, we are seeing renderer crashes with Docker.
-This issue describes exactly how to avoid this by adding a flag."%}

 # Permanent trade-offs